My Adjusting Style

 The second type of chiropractic technique is more muscle-based.
 These approaches require us to place you in a particular position before the adjustment.
 As a result, the muscles do more work and we can, in turn, do less and accomplish the same result.

 The third category of chiropractic technique is more subtle than either of these other approaches.
 This style is for people who require a very soft-touch approach.
 Even though the bone is not moved in the adjustment directly with this style.
 These techniques effectively assist you in moving the bone through your activities of daily living.

 The technique I use is known as Koren Specific Technique or KST.
-It uses all three of these approaches when it comes to adjusting your spine.
-One of the biggest benefits of this technique is that I am able to talk to your body and find out what areas of the spine need to be adjusted and more importantly in what order.
-Like a combination lock, unless you have the proper combination of numbers the lock won’t open.
-My desire is to get the best results with the least strain on either of our parts.
+This style uses all three of these approaches when it comes to adjusting your spine.
+One of the most significant benefits of this technique is that I can “talk to your body”.
+This helps me determine what specific vertebra need to be adjusted and, more importantly, in what order.
+Like a combination lock, unless you have the proper combination of numbers, the lock won’t open.
+My desire is to get the best results with the least amount of strain on either of our parts.

 To see more about KST, please visit- https://dodychiro.com/techniques/